Azure/login/README.md

 To login to one of the Azure Government clouds or Azure Stack, set `environment` to one of the supported values `AzureUSGovernment` or `AzureChinaCloud` or `AzureGermanCloud` or `AzureStack`.

+Refer to [Login to Azure US Government cloud](#login-to-azure-us-government-cloud) for usage.

 ### Parameter `allow-no-subscriptions`

 By default, Azure Login Action requires a `subscription-id`.
 To login to Azure tenants without any subscriptions, set `allow-no-subscriptions` to true.

+Refer to [Login without subscription](#login-without-subscription) for usage.

 ### Parameter `audience`